PennLINC/PennLINC.github.io/docs/LabHome/CONCUR_Reimbursement.md

 ## Ask the finance team to review your report

 Email Patrick that you’ve created the report and ask him to review it.
-Once any subgested edits are incorporated, you can submit it.
-If a concur report is returned, you can find the business administrator's feedback by clicking into the report where you see the listed expenses --> click “details” --> “comments” – this is where approvers will comment if they need additional information or documentation
+Once any suggested edits are incorporated, you can submit it.
+If a concur report is returned, you can find the business administrator's feedback by clicking into the report where you see the listed expenses --> click “details” --> “comments” – this is where approvers will comment if they need additional information or documentation.

 ## Update the Travel Reimbursement Tracker